 Are the results permanent?

-No one can counter the effects of time and ageing, which are the main causes of tissue sagging.
-Nevertheless, good weight control, a healthy lifestyle and regular physical exercise remain your best guarantees of success to maintain and preserve the results achieved b a tummy tuck.
+No one can counter the effects of time and ageing, which are the leading causes of tissue sagging.
+Nevertheless, good weight control, a healthy lifestyle and regular physical exercise remain your best guarantees of success to maintain and preserve the results achieved by a tummy tuck.